Javonte Williams Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 - He has handled 191, or 44.7%, of his team's 427 rushing attempts this season.

-- The Broncos have thrown the ball in 54.7% of their plays from scrimmage this year while running the ball 45.3% of the time.
+- The Broncos have thrown the ball in 54.7% of their plays from scrimmage this year while staying on the ground 45.3% of the time.
 This offensive attack ranks 23rd in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Chiefs.